Skip to main content

 Connecting Your Own Agent

-SimAgents supports external agents via the A2A protocol.
+SimAgents supports external agents via public HTTP endpoints.

 1. Register Your Agent